turingschool/front-end-curriculum/projects/whats-cookin-part-two.md

 <section class="note">
 ### Note about Adding / Removing Ingredients

-For the currently displayed user, you must add and remove ingredients from their pantry.
+* For the currently displayed user, you must add and remove ingredients from their pantry.
+* Users should be able to see the pantry update with the updated data *without having to refresh the page.*

 For example, if the currently displayed user has an ID of 50, and you want to add __ 3 units of an ingredient with an ID of 123, you would want to send a JSON object through with your POST request that looks like: